koninik/Font_Classification/README.md

 ### Citation

-If you find this useful in your research, consider citing our work published in the Document Analysis Systems, DAS 2022:
+If you find the code or data useful in your research, consider citing our work published in the Document Analysis Systems, DAS 2022:

 ```
 @inproceedings{Nikolaidou2022InvestigatingTE,